American Water Spaniel

 The right food

-The long curly coat and dense undercoat of the American Water Spaniel demand a relatively high level of grooming.
-He should be brushed daily to thin out the undercoat and prevent matting.
-In addition, the pelt should be trimmed regularly.
-Otherwise, the "wild growth" on paws, legs and the mop of hair will quickly make him look unkempt.
+The American Water Spaniel's long, curly coat and dense undercoat require a relatively high level of grooming.
+It should be brushed daily to loosen the undercoat and prevent matting.
+The nose should also be trimmed regularly.
+Otherwise, the wild growth on the paws, legs and mane will quickly make it look unkempt.

 Origin & History

-As early as 1850, dogs were known in America under the name American Brown Water Spaniel.
+As early as 1850, dogs resembling the American Water Spaniel were known in America under the name American Brown Water Spaniel.